cnizzardini/cakephp-swagger-bake/docs/attributes.md

 ### OpenApiQueryParam

-Method level attribute for adding query parameters.
+Attribute for adding query parameters which can be applied as a method attribute on controller actions and a class or property attribute on DTOs.

 | Property        | Type / Default            | OA Spec | Description                                                                            |
 |-----------------|---------------------------|---------|----------------------------------------------------------------------------------------|